hemanthhemu1104/prompt-engineering-portfolio/case-study-1.md

-# 🧠 Case Study 1: Marketing Tagline Booster
+##🧠 Case Study 1: AI-Powered Product Naming & Branding 🚀
 🎯 Client Goal:
-Create catchy taglines for a street food brand targeting Gen Z college students.
+Create innovative, memorable, and brand-consistent product names for a new line of tech gadgets targeting millennials and Gen Z.

----

-## 🛑 Before Prompt:
+🛑 Before Prompt:
 Prompt:

-> Write a tagline for a food stall.
+Write a product name for a new tech gadget.

 AI Output:
-> Delicious food at your service.

----
+TechPro

-## ✅ After Prompt:
+✅ After Prompt:
 Prompt:

-> Act as a Gen Z creative marketer.
-Write 3 catchy and fun taglines (each under 10 words) for a college-friendly street food stall that sells spicy snacks.
+Act as a branding expert.
+Generate 5 innovative and catchy product names for a high-tech gadget designed for millennials and Gen Z, focusing on innovation and ease of use.

 AI Output:
-- Snack Loud.
-Snack Proud.
-- Too Hot to Handle, Too Good to Miss.
-- Messy Hands, Happy Soul.

----
+NexGen Pulse

+VibeX

+Quantum Spark

+ZenoTech

+HyperGlide

-## 💡 Why This Worked:
+💡 Why This Worked:
-By clearly defining the role (Gen Z marketer), style (catchy + fun), and target audience, the improved prompt directed the AI to deliver creative and tone-appropriate content.
-These taglines now appeal to the brand’s exact customers.
+The improved prompt specifies the target audience (millennials and Gen Z), product type (tech gadgets), and desired brand values (innovation and ease of use).
+This helps generate names that resonate with the right audience while being creative and catchy.